The Ritz Dance Performance, June 1978

 Community to be there.
 He added that he expected me to take this performance

-seriously and that I better not embarrass him.
+seriously and that I better not disappoint him.

 the warmest of men.
-His disdain for my lack of
+In addition, his disdain for my lack of

-dancing ability had been obvious for some time, so I never quite
+dancing ability had been obvious for some time.
+But if he knew I

 ready, but my protests fell